firedrill-gmbh/Strawberryshake_Unity2021/README.md

 # Implementation of StrawberryShake 13 for Unity 2021.3 LTS

 ## Setup
 - The project includes the package StrawberryShake.Transport.Http and all dependencies.
-- The link.xml file makes sure that none of the packeges are striped by Unity [Unity - Manual: Managed code stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html).
+- The link.xml file makes sure that none of the packages are striped by Unity [Unity - Manual: Managed code stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html).
 - All packages are available as NET.Standart 2.0 and where applicable as NET.Standart 2.1.
-The 2.1 packages are disabled for all platforms.
+The 2.0 packages are disabled for all platforms.
+I left them there in case you want NET.Standart 2.0 compatibility.
 - The GraphQL backend URL and the auto generated files origin from an external console project.
 It was built from the sample https://chillicream.com/docs/strawberryshake/get-started/console.

 ## State
 - The project runs in Editor
 - The project runs on Android
-  - The "Error Unity WebException: Error: NameResolutionFailure" was fixed by https://github.com/firedrill-gmbh/Strawberryshake_Unity2021/commit/726fc6fc96596661a68b022c8f37073724aef719
+  - When you create a project make sure you set Android->Configuration->Internet Access from Auto to Require in the Player settings.
+Otherwise, you will get a "Error Unity WebException: Error: NameResolutionFailure ..." and don't know what to do as I did^^.
+I think the reason for this has also to do with Managed code stripping but adding System.Net to the link.xml did not work.
 - The project runs on iOS
   - You need to input your own appleDeveloperTeamID in the PlayerSettings before building